 The quasi-anonymous nature of cryptocurrency transactions makes them ideal for a host of illicit activities, such as money laundering and tax evasion, to name a few.
 However, cryptocurrency proponents often value their anonymity, citing the benefits of privacy protection for whistleblowers or activists living under repressive regimes.
 Note that some cryptocurrencies are more private than others.
 Bitcoin, for instance, is a relatively poor choice for conducting illegal business online.
 More privacy-oriented coins do exist, however, such as Dash, Monero or ZCash, which are far more difficult to trace.

-With technology continuing its brash integration into every aspect of our lives, regulators around the globe are struggling to keep up with the exasperating pace of balancing top-notch technology with the use of traditional regulatory schemes.
+With technology continuing its brash integration into every aspect of our lives, regulators around the globe are struggling to keep up with the exasperating pace of balancing top-notch technology with the use of traditional regulatory schemes, leading to many questioning when crypto will become mainstream.

 As the technology sector exists in a constant state of growth and advancement, it is essential for regulators to steadily monitor and apprehend market dynamics in order to tailor traditional infrastructure to best suit the needs of the industry.
 While the financial sector is no stranger to technological development, the growing popularity of such technology as blockchain and cryptocurrencies has forced financial institutions to quickly face the transformative era of financial technology.